slepc4py.SLEPc.EPS#

 Logically collective.

-Set the subinterval boundaries for spectrum slicing with a computational interval.
+Set the subinterval boundaries for spectrum slicing with a computational interval with several partitions.

 Parameters: